Congo Squares (Old-Fashioned Recipe)

 How to Make Congo Squares

-Preheat the oven to 350 degrees Fahrenheit and grease the baking pan with butter or non-stick spray.
+1. PREP: Preheat the oven to 350°F and grease a baking pan with butter or non-stick spray.
+Line with parchment and set aside.

 WANT TO SAVE THIS RECIPE?